philipturner/swift-xtb/README.md

 # Density Functional Theory

-Short-Term Goal: Reimplement the [GOSPEL](https://gitlab.com/jhwoo15/gospel) Python package in Swift.

-Long-Term Goal: Modify the code with algorithmic improvements and GPU acceleration.

-## Short-Term Goal

-Work Breakdown Structure:
-- Use GOSPEL in a DFT study and confirm correct behavior.
-- Wrap the Python package in an ergonomic Swift API.
-- Translate the package to Swift, while calling into Python libraries for the bulk of the calculations.
-- Remove as many Python dependencies as possible.
-Examine the most costly portions of the codebase and rewrite them in vectorized Swift code.

-## Long-Term Goal

-Combine a few recent advances in quantum chemistry.
+Goal: Combine a few recent advances in quantum chemistry.
 Do this with maximum possible CPU utilization and the simplest possible algorithms.
 Then, port the most compute-intensive parts to OpenCL.

 - Real-space formalism
   - Removes orbital basis sets, drastically simplifying the functional form.